So-Cool/LaTeX-report-template-CERN/README.md

 LaTeX-report-template-CERN
 ==========================

-Template in LaTeX for openlab Summer Student report and presentation at CERN
+Template in LaTeX for openlab Summer Student report and presentation at CERN.
+Please bear with me through all the `README` file as this will ease all the process.

 ## Report --- `CoSSRT.tex`
 Due to font selections, please compile with `lualatex` i.e.